redis/Redis-Insight-Guides/guides/quick-guides/document/working-with-hashes.md

-### CRUD operations
+### CRUD Operations

-Reading and managing hashes is done through the `HGET` and `HSET` commands.
+Reading and managing hashes is done through the `HSET` and `HGET` commands.
 Let's look at a few examples of working with a document that represents a product with the following structure:

 ```
 school:1